Recent Changes to the Political Reform Act

 Independent Contractors for Local Government Agency (AB 551 (Levine) - Chapter 196, Statures of 2017)

-Generally, the law prohibits a local elected official, chief administrative offer of a county, city manager, or other high ranking local official from leaving office and lobbying their former agency for compensation for one year after leaving office.
+Generally, the law prohibits a local elected official, chief administrative officer of a county, city manager, or other high ranking local official from leaving office and lobbying their former agency for compensation for one year after leaving office.
 There is a general exemption for former officials who lobby for another local goverment agency as an employee or representative.
 This bill would apply the one year lobbying prohibition to a former official who became an independent contractor for a local government agency.

 Legislators Who Leave Prior to the End of the Term (AB 1620 (Dababneh) - Chapter 800, Statutes of 2017)